** We are accepting applications for Fall 2022 **

 ***** Applications received before April 1st will receive priority consideration for admission. *****

 Completed applications will continue to be considered up until one month prior to the Fall Semester.

-Spring admission for this program is for those with an advanced degree.
-If you believe you qualify to apply for the spring semester you can either send your transcripts to the Director of Graduate Studies for her to evaluate or you may submit your application with a spring start date and she will reach out to you if there are any questions or concerns.
+Cohorts typically start in the Fall semesters.
+However, Spring semester admission for this program will be considered for those who already have an advanced degree, such as a MS and above.
+If you believe you qualify and would like to begin taking courses in the Spring semester, you can either send your transcripts to the Director of Graduate Studies for her to evaluate or you may submit your application with a Spring start date and she will reach out to you if there are any questions or concerns.
 The Director of Graduate Studies’ information is at the bottom of this webpage.